Skip to main content

 Official Norway immigration portal: https://www.udi.no

-Norway embassy or consulate for your country: https://www.norway.no
+Norway embassy or consulate in your country: https://www.norway.no

 Required Documents Checklist